• Skip to main content

 I have been an RNLI volunteer since 2012 and I have set up a fundraising page with Virgin Money Giving in aid of the RNLI for this challenge.

 The RNLI is the charity that saves lives at sea – the RNLI saves at least 21 people every day from UK waters.
-This charity is completely funded by donations; it receives no government support whatsoever, so these donations are vital for our men and women to continue to do what they do – saving lives.
+Donations completely fund this charity; it receives no government support whatsoever, so these donations are vital for our men and women to continue to do what they do – saving lives.

 Aith RNLI lifeboat